maciejsmolinski/html-go/README.markdown

 **HTML-go** is a lightweight html/css/js framework.
 It's purpose is to speed up your front-end development and diving into new projets.
 It's a simple base.
 You choose what you need and remove all the code you don't.
 That's it!

-If you like it and/or have any suggestions ?
-Feel free to contact me or just fork the project.

 ## Directory Stucture

-That is typical directory structure I use
+That is directory structure I use in framework

 * `/css` - css stylesheets
 * `/js` - all the javascript
 * `/images` - site images, remember to optimize them (<http://smush.it/>)

+## Framework in shortcut

+* HTML5 doctype
+* Google chrome frame (for IE)
+* js class appended to body (if browser supports javascript)
+* ie6/ie7 class appended to body (for IE browsers)
+* HTML5 basic support for IE browsers
+* jQuery 1.4.2 framework (served by google)

-## The code - HTML
+## The code

 ###HTML5 doctype